zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 thirst: in color... in sound On...
 On the smell...
 On the taste...
 On the touch...
 At home... (omitted) On the masses...
 On the residence...
 On the profit...
 On the reputation...
-On the praise... ...In pleasure...in clothes...in group food...in sitting equipment...in patients’ needs and medical necessities...in the world of desire...in the realm of form...in the realm of non-material ...In the desire to have...in the physical existence...in the colorless existence...in the thinking existence...in the non-imaginative
+On the praise... ...In pleasure...in clothes...in group food...in sitting equipment...in patients' needs and medical necessities...in the world of desire...in the realm of form...in the realm of non-material ...In the desire to have...in the physical existence...in the colorless existence...in the thinking existence...in the non-imaginative